 Figures

 Figure 1.
 Flow chart of survey administration.
-Number of respondents over time using questionnaires administered on either web, first mailing, second mailing, or phone call.
+Number of respondents over time using questionnaires administered on either web, first mailing, second mailing, or telephone call.

 Figure 2.
 Number of farms within each housing strategy stratified by type of bedding material used.
 Each stacked bar represents a different housing strategy and color within bar represents the frequency of bedding material used within each strategy.
 Producers that reported using a bedded pack barn in combination with another housing type are grouped together (“Bedded Pack Plus”).

 Figure 3.
 Proportion of farms using each housing/bedding type that responded to questionnaires by the method of administration.
 Bedded pack category includes all farms that reported using a bedded pack solely or in combination with another type of facility.
 Number (n) of respondents is shown adjacent to each category in the legend.
-“Other” category includes tie-stalls not bedded with wood (n = 5), farms with both a free-stall and a tie-stall (n = 9), farms that used non-bedded pack loose housing (n = 3), and farms with free-stalls with both sand and wood bedding (n =4).
+“Other” category includes tiestalls not bedded with wood (n = 5), farms with both a freestall and a tiestall (n = 9), farms that used non-bedded pack loose housing (n = 3), and farms with freestalls with both sand and wood bedding (n =4).

 Figure 4.
 Dairy cattle breeds reported among categories of housing and bedding combinations.
 Each stacked bar represents a different combination of housing strategy and bedding material.
 The frequency of breed types reported by respondents (n=145) in each housing and bedding category are represented by the different colors within the bar.
 Only breeds that were used on more than two farms were included in the figure.